The Ultimate Guide on How To Clean and Get Rid Of Mold

 Method:

-Step 1: Place the leather somewhere warm and allow it to dry completely.
-This will make removing mold easier.
+Step 1: Place the leather somewhere warm and let it dry completely — this makes mold removal easier.

-Step 2: Using a damp cloth, wipe down the leather to remove the mold.
+Step 2: Wipe down the leather with a damp cloth to remove the mold.

-Step 3: Clean the leather using a leather cleaner or a mild soap such as baby shampoo.
+Step 3: Clean it with a leather cleaner or a mild soap such as baby shampoo.

-Step 4: Carry out regular cleaning and maintenance to prevent mold returning.
+Step 4: Clean and maintain regularly to prevent mold returning.

-Mold can quickly take hold of leather products and cause a lot of damage, from discoloration to reducing the leather’s lifespan.
-Adding to the problem, you cannot use detergents or bleach on leather, as they will also cause damage.
-Therefore treating leather items regularly with specialized cleaners and keeping them dry is the best defence against mold growth.
+Mold can take hold of leather fast, causing discoloration and shortening its lifespan.
+You can’t use detergents or bleach on leather either, as they cause damage.
+Treating leather regularly with specialized cleaners and keeping it dry is the best defense.

-Pro Tip: If you don’t have a leather cleaner on hand, alcohol might help.
-Surprisingly, alcohol does kill mold and it’s particularly effective on leather.
-However, always spot-check any cleaner before you use it!
+Pro Tip: No leather cleaner on hand?
+Alcohol can help — it does kill mold and is particularly effective on leather.
+Always spot-check any cleaner first!

-It’s easier than you might think for clothes to attract mold and mildew.
-A forgotten load of laundry in the washing machine, the pile of clothes at the bottom of a closet, or even the armchair in a humid room can all quickly become overrun with mold.
-However as long as you catch the problem early, your fabrics can still be saved.
+It’s easier than you’d think for fabric to attract mold — a forgotten load in the washer, a pile of clothes at the bottom of a closet, or an armchair in a humid room can all become overrun.
+Catch it early and your fabrics can still be saved.

 Bleachable fabrics

-If you can apply bleach to a fabric without worrying about discoloration, do it.
-That’s the fastest and most effective way of getting rid of mold.
-Many laundry bleaches can be used on white and colorfast fabrics, although you should always check the instructions, and never use bleach on wool or silk.
-Simply apply a solution of one part bleach to three parts water and let it absorb into the fabric for a few minutes before laundering as usual.
+If you can bleach a fabric without worrying about discoloration, do it — it’s the fastest, most effective option.
+Many laundry bleaches work on white and colorfast fabrics (always check the instructions, and never use bleach on wool or silk).
+Apply one part bleach to three parts water, let it absorb for a few minutes, then launder as usual.

 Non-bleachable fabrics

-For fabrics that can’t be bleached, use white vinegar instead.
-Either apply white vinegar to a cotton pad and place it on top of the stain for five minutes before laundering, or briefly soak in a solution of ¼ cup vinegar to one gallon water.
-Rinse through to remove the vinegar and launder as normal.
+For fabrics you can’t bleach, use white vinegar.
+Either apply it to a cotton pad and rest it on the stain for five minutes before laundering, or briefly soak in ¼ cup vinegar to one gallon of water.
+Rinse and launder as normal.

 Upholstery

-Mold doesn’t grow on synthetic fabrics, so if you see mold on your upholstery, it’s often a warning sign of something else going on underneath.
-Check the framework of your furniture to make sure the damage isn’t extensive before starting to clean.
-If it is, you probably need to replace the item entirely.
-However if the mold area is small, you can clean it by scrubbing away the visible mold with a brush, then blotting the area with a 50/50 solution of 3 percent hydrogen peroxide and white vinegar.
-Be sure to spot-test an inconspicuous area first!
-Dab the area with a clean, damp cloth to lift the solution, and dry thoroughly with paper towels.
+Mold doesn’t grow on synthetic fabrics, so mold on upholstery often warns of something underneath.
+Check the furniture’s framework for extensive damage before cleaning — if it’s bad, you may need to replace the item.
+If the area is small, scrub away the visible mold, then blot with a 50/50 solution of 3% hydrogen peroxide and white vinegar (spot-test first!).
+Dab with a clean damp cloth and dry thoroughly with paper towels.

 Related: All about cleaning fabrics